 The program begins with two days in the city of Bolzano for orientation and visits to local museums.
 The next eight days will be spent on the trail and moving through the mountains.
 The planned route may change before or during the program due to scheduling changes, inclement weather, or other factors.
 See a tentative map of the route this program will follow.
 You will spend the final two days of the program in the city of Bressanone, processing your experience on the trail through lectures by local professors at the University of Bolzano.
-Download a printable brochure for this program.

 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 UO students, please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.